sayaliwagal/Weather-App/README.md

 🌐 Live Demo

 🔗https://weather-app-gold-theta-51.vercel.app/
-Core Features:
+-Core Features:

-Search for any city and get current weather.
+*Search for any city and get current weather.

-View temperature, humidity, pressure, wind speed, and "feels like" information.
+*View temperature, humidity, pressure, wind speed, and "feels like" information.

-5-day forecast with daily weather conditions.
+*5-day forecast with daily weather conditions.

-Loading indicators while fetching data.
+*Loading indicators while fetching data.

-Error handling for invalid or non-existing cities.
+*Error handling for invalid or non-existing cities.

-Saves the last searched city in localStorage to load automatically on refresh.
+*Saves the last searched city in localStorage to load automatically on refresh.

-State management using React Context API for cleaner code and global access to weather data.
+*State management using React Context API for cleaner code and global access to weather data.

-Responsive UI suitable for mobile and desktop screens.
+*Responsive UI suitable for mobile and desktop screens.

 2. Setup and Run Locally

 Prerequisites

 Node.js v16+ installed